“Productivity is never an accident. It is always the result of a commitment to excellence, intelligent planning, and focused effort.” Paul Meyer

-Taking a few moments to myself before launching into my work usually helps me gear up for the day ahead.
+Taking a few moments to myself before launching into tasks usually helps me gear up for the day ahead.
 Whether praying, journalling or listening to a soothing song, a few moments of reflection can help to still your thoughts, especially when you feel overwhelmed with tasks.

 Make a To-do list with your tasks in order of importance and set yourself realistic deadlines for your work.
 I find that doing this helps me to think more clearly and remain focused throughout the day.
 Try to focus on the more challenging tasks first and get them out the way.
 However, try not to be too ambitious: don’t set yourself too many tasks for one day or plan to write an essay in half an hour.
 Being reasonable and prioritising your workload can definitely increase your productivity.

 3. Focus on the task at hand